backupbrew/switchbrew/PSC services.md

 change.

-For example, FS registers itself as an IPmModule with dependencies on pinmux, gpio, pcv, (tma?), and initializes the SD card once those dependencies have registered..
+For example, FS registers itself as an IPmModule with dependencies on pinmux, gpio, pcv, tma, and initializes the SD card once those dependencies have registered..

 It then does (basically) the following pseudocode (actual code located